Pumpkin Oatmeal Cookies

 This post may include affiliate links.
 Thank you for your support.

-These delicious oatmeal pumpkin cookies with chocolate chips are healthy, vegan and can easily be made gluten-free.
+These delicious pumpkin oatmeal cookies with chocolate chips are vegan and can easily be made gluten-free.
 Perfect for satisfying your pumpkin cravings!

 It’s pumpkin season!
 Truth be told, I am that girl that wants to make pumpkin goodies all year round because I love it so much but I definitely get an extra craving in the fall.

-I have a ton of pumpkin baked goods recipes on the blog including these vegan pumpkin muffins and this pumpkin bread, but I didn’t have any pumpkin cookie recipes… until now!
+I have a ton of pumpkin baked goods recipes on the blog including these vegan pumpkin muffins and my healthy pumpkin bread, but I didn’t have any pumpkin cookie recipes… until now!

 Why I Love These Cookies